shotgunsoftware/developer.shotgunsoftware.com/docs/en/trusted-solutions/tier1/learn/learn.md

 lang: en
 ---

-# Shotgun Isolation - Learn
+# {% include product %} Isolation - Learn

-This section will host a learning curriculum for Shotgun Isolation features n the near future.
+This section will host a learning curriculum for {% include product %} Isolation features n the near future.